 7. Confirming the Existence of Extraterrestrial Life

 The existence of extraterrestrial life has always been a topic of debate.
-The questions like ‘are we alone in the universe?’ tend to stir all the knowledge a person has to date.
+The questions like ‘are we alone in the universe?’ tend to stir all the knowledge a person possesses.
 To reach a common and well-framed answer to this query, one can use the epistemological approach.
-Primarily, epistemology tends to focus on the justification of the already existing knowledge, i.e., if aliens do exist how do they look like?
+Primarily, epistemology tends to focus on the justification of the already existing knowledge, i.e., if aliens do exist, how do they look like?
 Has anyone ever seen them?
 If someone has seen them, do they have a recorded proof to support their claim?
 If a justified response to all such questions is available, then it is preferred to evaluate the other aspects and thoroughly brainstorm the question until a reliable and appropriate response is achieved.
-Hence, epistemology helps a person to acquire knowledge in an authentic and scientific manner by considering all the facts.
+Hence, epistemology helps a person acquire knowledge in an authentic and scientific manner by considering all the facts.

 8. Validating News

 Epistemology finds its prime application to validate a piece of news or a report.
-For instance, a news headline says that “I have not been a part of any unethical practice held at the bank”.
+For instance, a news headline read “I have not been a part of any unethical practice held at the bank.”
 Here, epistemology can be used to identify whether or not the news headline is genuine.
 The process begins with the identification of the person whose exact words have been published as the news headline.
 The next step is to confirm the bank where he/she was employed and the unethical practice that took place.
 Deep investigation and proper research are used to validate if the person is lying or not.

 9. Understanding the World